TripSit/drugs/README.md

 If you are NOT familiar with GitHub, don't worry!
 You can propose a change in less than 5 minutes:

-1. Sign up with github if you don't already have an account.
+1. Sign up with GitHub if you don't already have an account.
 It's free and useful!
 1. Navigate to the file you want to edit, likely either drugs.json or combos.json.
 1. Click the pencil icon under "history" to edit the file.
 1. Make your changes.
-You may want to copy into an external text editor like Notepad++ and paste back into github.
+You may want to copy into an external text editor like Notepad++ and paste back into GitHub.
 1. Click the green "Commit changes" button at the top right of the page.
 1. In the modal, update the commit message to describe your changes.
 For example, "Modified dosage on LSD".
 1. In the modal, update the extended description with your sources/references.